karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

 ### Q&A

+* **Q:** Will there be Safari version?

+  **A:** No, Safari does not support collecting information about cookies changes for their extensions.
+For those interested in technical details, they do not support any of these two methods for collecting cookie changes:  [cookies.onChanged](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/cookies/onChanged) and [change event of cookie store API](https://developer.mozilla.org/en-US/docs/Web/API/Cookie_Store_API).

 * **Q:** Is CookieBlock collecting any information from my browser?

   **A:** No, all classification and enforcement happen on the client-side.
 We also do **not** collect any scientific data, and we adhere to the GDPR.
 If you want to provide us feedback, please fill out the [feedback form](https://forms.gle/tL21ruvPZq2q218P8), or leave a review in the extension store or send us an email.
 If you observe a malfunctioning website, send us an email to <cookie.block.extension@gmail.com>, fill an [issue on GitHub](https://github.com/dibollinger/CookieBlock/issues), or make a pull-request with updated [`known_cookies.json`](https://github.com/dibollinger/CookieBlock/blob/main/src/ext_data/known_cookies.json).